MattiaLancellotti/scripts/README.md

 to use strcutures like arrays and lists that are not suggested general guidelines (such as by Google's guideline).

-### Installation
+### Configuration
-To easily install these utilities and scripts I created a Makefile that tries to follow GNU's standards target naming.
-The default target that gets always executed is a piece of code that generates the right directory structure in *${HOME}/.local/bin*.
-Since I'm too lazy to write ebuilds in my case and other installation scripts/methods/archives (whatever..) for other distros, most of the repos you find in this account will use `stow` as *package manager*.
+To easily install these scripts, I created a Makefile that tries to follow GNU's standard's naming scheme.
+The default target is `make install` and it tries to put these scripts into *${HOME}/.local/bin*.
+Since I'm too lazy to write ebuilds in my case and other installation scripts/methods/archives for other distros, most of the repos you find in this account will use `stow` as *package manager*.
 The available commands are listed below:
   - To install these utilities just run `make install`;
-  - To uninstall them run `make uninstall` (this will not remove the *package* from *${HOME}/.local/bin*);
+  - To uninstall them run `make uninstall`;
   - To package everything into a single compressed archive run `make dist`.